01taylop/themed-progress-plugin/README.md

 ### Configuration

 Configuring `ThemedProgressPlugin` is straightforward.
-After importing it, you simply need to add it to the plugins array in your webpack configuration.
+After importing it, you simply need to add it to the plugins array in your Webpack configuration.

 You can import `ThemedProgressPlugin` using either CommonJS or ES Modules.
 Here's an example of how to do this: